 UT Health Science Center:

-SC-004-Wireless Network Security
+IT4912-HSC-D Wireless Network Security

-Version 1 Effective Date: 04/06/2021
+Version 3 Effective Date: 04/06/2021

 - 8. Logical addressing schemas used for the wireless network must differ from those used for the wired network to effectively distinguish client connections between the two networks. - 9.
 While servers and information stores may be accessible over a wireless network, they must not directly connect to a wireless network. - 10.APs on public authenticated or internal wireless networks must be configured to provide the strongest encryption settings available.
-At a minimum, Wi-Fi Protected Access (WPA) 2 - Advanced Encryption Standard (AES) must be utilized. - 11.WPA2 personal mode must not be used for internal networks. - 12.WPA2 personal mode, with Wi-Fi Protected Access (WPS) disabled, may be used for public authenticated access points that do not connect to internal networks. - 13.APs which utilize passphrases (such as APs configured to use WPA2 personal mode) must use passphrases that conform to AC-002.02-Password Management and Complexity. - 14.Passphrases used by APs must be changed from the factory default setting. - 15.
+At a minimum, Wi-Fi Protected Access (WPA) 2 Advanced Encryption Standard (AES) must be utilized. - 11.WPA2 personal mode must not be used for internal networks. - 12.WPA2 personal mode, with Wi-Fi Protected Access (WPS) disabled, may be used for public authenticated access points that do not connect to internal networks. - 13.APs that utilize passphrases (such as APs configured to use WPA2 personal mode) must use passphrases that conform to ITO506-HSC-A.01-Password Management and Complexity. - 14.
+Passphrases used by APs must be changed from the factory default setting. - 15.
 The wireless network administration console must not be directly accessible from the wireless network. - 16.802.11x authentication, specifically the Extensible Authentication Protocol (EAP), must be used for all devices connecting to the internal wireless networks.
 SEs must use the EAP-TLS method whenever possible.
 Use of Lightweight EAP (LEAP) or use of the following EAP authentication mechanisms is not allowed: EAP-MD5 (Message Digest), EAP-OTP (One Time Password), and EAP-GTC (Generic Token Card). - 17.
 Wireless client devices that connect to internal wireless networks must be configured to validate certificates issued by the authentication server during the authentication process. - 18.
-Wireless client devices must be configured to utilize identity privacy settings during the authentication process, where technically feasible. - 19.
-Individual user authentication, in accordance with AC-002-Authentication is required for internal wireless networks.
+Wireless client devices must be configured to utilize identity privacy settings during the authentication process, where technically feasible. - 19.Individual user authentication, in accordance with IT0506-HSC-A-Authentication is required for internal wireless networks. - 20.
+Exceptions to this Practice should be requested using the process outlined in IT0003-HSC-A.02-Security Exceptions and Exemptions to ITS Standards and Practices.

 UT Health Science Center:

-SC-004-Wireless Network Security
+IT4912-HSC-D Wireless Network Security

-Version 1 Effective Date: 04/06/2021
+Version 3 Effective Date: 04/06/2021